 The Chase Freedom card offers 5% back in several categories every quarter (up to $1500 in combined purchases each quarter) and 1% on everything else.
 (Read about the rotation scheme below.)

-- January - March 2012, the card offers 5% back at grocery stores (not including Walmart and Target purchases), movie theaters, and Starbucks
+- January - March 2015, the card offers 5% back at grocery stores (not including Walmart and Target purchases), movie theaters, and Starbucks

 - April - June, you’ll get 5% back at restaurants.

-- July - September the 5% back is good at restaurants and gas stations.
+- July - September the 5% back is good at gas stations.

-- October - December (just in time for holiday shopping) 5% back at Best Buy and Kohls, and on hotels and airlines.
+- October - December (just in time for holiday shopping) 5% back at Amazon.com.

 5% back is a great percentage back that few credit cards can beat.